Prosjekt vi støtter

 850 000 SEK

-Refining Immunosuppression to Prevent Rejection of Porcine Islet Xenografts
+Refining Immunosuppression to Prevent Rejection of Porcine Islet Xenografts.

 Dr Anya Medina Benavente, Lunds Universitet